aridjayarecipes/cutesrecipes.web.app/content/post/2525-step-by-step-guide-to-make-favorite-joyces-gluten-free-banana-loaf.md

 1. Get 1/2 cup chopped or crushed walnuts

 The bananas need to be very ripe - I buy mine from a market stall and wait a couple of days until brown spots cover the skin.
 Gluten-free banana loaf - looks a lot like a brick.
-I&#39;ve been craving banana cake (gluten-free, of course) for days, since I dreamt - yes dreamt - about eating a massive slice after an entire day of throwing up.
-Our little family has been struck down with the &#39;flu for the past week, you see.
+I've been craving banana cake (gluten-free, of course) for days, since I dreamt - yes dreamt - about eating a massive slice after an entire day of throwing up.
+Our little family has been struck down with the 'flu for the past week, you see.

 <!--inarticleads2-->